awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-lambda-sagemakerendpoint/README.md

 - Enable server-side encryption for Sagemaker Endpoint using customer managed AWS KMS Key.
 - Configure the Sagemaker endpoint to be deployed in a VPC.
 - Deploy S3 VPC Endpoint and Sagemaker Runtime VPC Interface.
-- Enforce encryption of data in transit
+- Enforce encryption of data in transit.

 ## Architecture